KamCioGIT/-Black-Dimond-Roleplay-/jim-payments/README.md

 - If you use a different phone/invoice system let me know and I will add support for it as best I can!
   - Currently supported are:
-    - qb-phone
+    - lb-phone
     - gks-phone
-    - qs-smartphone - Leave the setting as "qb"
+    - lb-phone - Leave the setting as "qb"

 ---
 # Installation